Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 The role

-The day-to-day
+The day-to-day (Responsibilities)

-• You will support and develop tooling for the engineering team, for various steps of the data preparation pipeline (collection, annotation, quality control, storage & management of mission critical datasets)
+• You will support and develop tooling for the engineering team for various steps of the data preparation pipeline (collection, annotation, quality control, storage & management of mission-critical datasets).

-• You will use our data annotation platforms and automatic tools to orchestrate campaigns for image / video tagging with metadata and upload them for access by other Helsing engineers
+• You will use our data annotation platforms and automatic tools to orchestrate campaigns for image/video tagging with metadata and upload them for access by other Helsing engineers.

-• You will assess, scope, and prioritise requests for data from other teams at Helsing
+• You will assess, scope, and prioritise requests for data from other teams at Helsing.

-• Hold a BSc or MSc in computer science, engineering or related field
+• Hold a BSc or MSc in computer science, engineering or related field.

 Nice to have

-• An interest in computer vision applications
+• Interest in computer vision applications.

 What we offer

-• A focus on outcomes, not time-tracking
+• Focus on outcomes, not time-tracking

 • Competitive compensation and stock options